It’s been my experience as an instructor that there are a few key essential items to have in your gym bag at all times when teaching.

 You don’t necessarily have to carry ALL of these batteries but, you can keep a couple of spares for the mic that you use in your class.

 There are a lot of different types of stereos that facilities use for their sound systems.

 They almost all have an auxiliary cord port to plug in your music device.
 Most of the places will provide a cable for you, but just like with the other items this is good to have in case of emergencies.

 The Anker AUX cable is a good durable one to keep on hand.

 These are some other items I like to carry in my gym bag that are not critical but are convenient.

-The rest are mostly self-explanatory but, if you have any questions or more suggestions let me know.
+If you have any questions or more suggestions let me know!